 Beth A. Brooke has served as a member of our board of directors since December 2020.
 From 2014 through her retirement in June 2019, Ms. Brooke served as the Global Vice Chair, Public Policy, at Ernst & Young LLP.
 Prior to that, she served as the Global and Americas Vice Chair, Public Policy, Sustainability and Stakeholder Engagement of Ernst & Young LLP from 1995.
 Ms. Brooke served in the U.S. Department of Treasury during the Clinton Administration from 1993 to 1995.
 From 1981 to 1993, Ms. Brooke was an audit and tax partner at Ernst & Young LLP.
-Ms. Brooke has served as a director of eHealth, Inc. since August 2019.
-Ms. Brooke received a BS from Purdue University and is a certified public accountant..
+Ms. Brooke has served as a director of eHealth, Inc. since August 2019 and as a director of the New York Times Company since March 2021.
+Ms. Brooke received a BS from Purdue University and is a certified public accountant.